QualiBus/Algoritmos/readme.md

 # **QualiBus** Framework

-**QualiBus** is a framework that offers four modules dedicated to analyzing the quality of public transportation data:
+**QualiBus** is a framework that offers four modules dedicated to analyzing the quality of bus data:

 -   **Thematic Accuracy**
 -   **Completeness**